fralik/rundata-net/docs/getting-started/user_guide.rst

 It is possible to export search results and to import list of inscriptions.

-:guilabel:`Export results` button allow to export all search results in a file.
+:guilabel:`Export results` button allows to export all search results in a file.
 File is created in a
 `comma-separated values <https://en.wikipedia.org/wiki/Comma-separated_values>`_
 (CSV) format.
 This format can be viewed as a table where each row corresponds to